Universal intrinsic higher-rank spin Hall effect

-while charge and rank-1 spin Hall conductivities $\sigma _{xy}^{c}=\sigma _{xy}^{z}=0$.
-We note that $\sigma _{xy}^{zz}=\frac{e}{4\pi }$ is a universal constant that is independent of the material parameters such as SO coupling strength or effective mass.
-Therefore the model Hamiltonian Eq.~\ref{rank2H} describes a simple yet nontrivial system exhibiting universal higher-rank SHE.
+when the Fermi level lays above the triply-degenerate point, while charge and rank-1 spin Hall conductivities $\sigma _{xy}^{c}=\sigma _{xy}^{z}=0$.
+We note that $\sigma _{xy}^{zz}=\frac{e}{{8}\pi }$ is a universal constant that is independent of the material parameters such as SOC strength and effective mass.
+Therefore the model Hamiltonian Eq.~(\ref{rank2H}) describes a simple yet nontrivial system exhibiting universal higher-rank SHE.